yasinkuyu/keyword-monitor/README.md

 7. Run database migrations: `php artisan migrate`
 8. Start the development server: `php artisan serve` && `npm run dev`

+## Task Schedule

+`* * * * * /opt/homebrew/Cellar/php/8.3.6/bin/php /DEV/KeywordMonitor/artisan schedule:run >> /dev/null 2>&1`

+This cron job runs the `schedule:run` command every minute.
+This command will run any scheduled tasks that are defined in the `App\Console\Kernel` class.
+The `>> /dev/null 2>&1` part of the command redirects the output of the command to the `/dev/null` file, which is a special file that discards all data written to it.
+This prevents the output of the command from being displayed in the terminal.
 If you encounter any router issues, run the `php artisan ziggy:generate` command.

 ## Usage